 A third party trustee, Community Foundation of Broward, Inc., holds assets for the benefit of United Way in five endowment funds, original values of the gift to be held in perpetuity.
 The endowments were established by third party donors.
-The beneficial interest in assets held by others is measured by the fair value of the assets contributed at initial donation which at June 30, 2014 and 2013, amounted to \$1,000,627.
+The beneficial interest in assets held by others is measured by the fair value of the assets contributed at initial donation which at June 30, 2015 and 2014, amounted to \$1,000,627.
 Changes in fair value are recognized in investment income in the statement of activities and changes in temporarily restricted net assets as gains are not immediately available for distribution due to donor imposed restrictions providing a limit on annual distribution of earnings.
 The components of the change in beneficial interest for the year ended June 30 are as follows:

-2014 2013

-Fair value at beginning of year Contributions Net appreciation (depreciation) of \$ 1,168,455 \$ 1,125,431 2,490

-assets held by others 164,878 93,702

-Change at end of the year 164,878 96,192
+2015 2014 2014 Fair value at beginning of year Contributions Net appreciation (depreciation) of \$ 1,260,303 \$ 1,168,455 - assets held by others Distributions (15,967) (57,731) 164,878 (73,030) Fair value at end of the year \$ 1,186,605 \$ 1,260,303

-Distributions (73,030) (53,168)

-Fair value at end of the year \$ 1,260,303 \$ 1,168,455